Brooke Weisbrod: Broadcasting career

 Weisbrod began her career in broadcasting with ESPN in 2004 as a women's college basketball analyst.
 While building a name for herself in broadcasting, she balanced a sales career in the advertising and metals industries for ten years.
 Now a full-time sports broadcaster, she covers college, high school, and professional basketball.
 On January 28, 2009, she called her first men's game, a then Big East matchup with West Virginia defeating St. John's 75–52 in Morgantown, West Virginia.
 She is now one of a few female analysts in the country who regularly calls men's college basketball games.
-Weisbrod was the analyst for the WNBA's Chicago Sky for the 2013 and 2014 season, and was named sideline reporter and co-host for MLS’s Chicago Fire in February 2014.
+Weisbrod was the analyst for the WNBA's Chicago Sky for the 2013 and 2014 seasons, and was named sideline reporter and co-host for MLS’s Chicago Fire in February 2014.
 On April 7, 2014, she joined WGN-FM's The Game as news update and on-air personality of the Kap and Haugh Show.